thegrew/windowsgke/README.md

 Currently the module contains two functions which are:
 - new-windowsgkecluster
 - new-windowsgkenodepool

 As you would expect the module is dependant on the underlying googlecloud and googlecloudbeta modules that Google supply.
+This code also assumes that you have already configured the gcloud config using the instructions [here](https://cloud.google.com/sdk/gcloud/reference/config/set).

 ## new-windowsgkecluster
 The new-windowsgkecluster function is used to provision a regionally (as opposed to zonally) based GKE cluster with the required controller to support Windows node pools.